FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

 5. CLI topology exposes the mountpoint into MD-SAL
 6. CLI topology updates operational state of this node in CLI topology to connected

-### Mounting and managing Generic Linux VM devices over REST
+#### Mounting and managing Generic Linux VM devices over REST

 Please refer to the [POSTMAN collection][1], folder *Linux mount*:

-### Mounting and managing IOS devices over REST
+#### Mounting and managing IOS devices over REST

 Please refer to the [POSTMAN collection][1], folder *Ios mount*: IOS devices can also be mounted and managed from an application.
 For instructions, please see the end of the [Developer Guide][7]

 ## Supported devices

-Please see [here][8] for a full list of device types currently supported by the CLI southbound plugin and configuration aspects implemented for them.
+Please see [here][8] for a structured list of device types currently supported by the CLI southbound plugin and configuration aspects implemented for them.

 It is possible to check a current list of units and thus a current list of supported devices directly from OpenDaylight's REST interface.
 Please refer to [POSTMAN collection][1], folder *CLI registry* to see the actual list.